peterdevpl/peterdevpl.github.io/_posts/2021-02-26-i-moved-my-wordpress-blog-to-jekyll-heres-why-and-how.markdown

 ### Setting ATOM feed

 I have my blog aggregated in some lists, so I need to maintain either an RSS or ATOM feed.
-Wordpress did this automatically under the path `/feed/`.
+WordPress did this automatically under the path `/feed/`.
 Jekyll by default creates a `feed.xml` file in the root directory.
 I wanted to keep my old feed URL, so I did this in configuration:

 ```yaml
 feed: